miguelCalado/docker-paperspace/README.md

 It includes my personal setup and other ML/DL libraries (see [Setup-Info](Setup-Info.md) for more details).
 The Docker image is hosted on [Dockerhub](https://hub.docker.com/repository/docker/miguelcalado/docker-paperspace).

-**Issue**: Notebook instances deletes every environment variable created in the current session upon restarting.
-This can be troublesome whenever you've installed a new python package, set up cloud or Git credentials, or added a new nbextension to jupyter notebook/lab, requiring to repeat the same process and reinstall all the changes you made in the next session.
+**Issue**: Notebook instances delete every environment variable created in the current session upon restarting.
+This can be troublesome whenever you've installed a new python package, set up cloud or Git credentials, or added a new nbextension to jupyter notebook/lab, requiring you to repeat the same process and reinstall all the changes you made in the next session.

 **Solution**: Create a Docker image, push it to a registry (e.g. [DockerHub](hub.docker.com)) and link it to your Notebook instance when creating.
-Changes that you want to be permanent, for instance, adding ```pandas``` to the python environment, you'll just need to modify the Dockerfile, build the image and upload it to the registry.
+For changes that you want to be permanent, for instance, adding ```pandas``` to the python environment, you'll need to modify the Dockerfile, build the image and upload it to the registry.
 In the next Notebook instantiation, Paperspace will pull the newest image available in your registry repository.

 # Setup